dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 8. *Status* - status of this silo, as set by cluster management protocol.
 Any of the type [`Orleans.Runtime.SiloStatus`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Runtime/SiloStatus.cs)
 9. *ProxyPort* - silo to clients TCP port
 10. *Primary* - whether this silo is primary or not.
 Deprecated.
-11. *RoleName* - The name of this role, if running is Azure.
+11. *RoleName* - If running is Azure - the name of this role.
+If running on premises, the name of the executing assembly.
-12. *InstanceName* - The name of this role instance, if running is Azure.
+12. *InstanceName* - If running is Azure - the name of this role instance.
+If running on premises, the silo name that the silo host gave it.
 13. *UpdateZone* - Azure update zone, if running is Azure.
 14. *FaultZone* - Azure fault zone, if running is Azure.
 15. *SuspectingSilos* - the list of silos that suspect this silo.
 Managed by cluster management protocol.